callumlocke/json-formatter/README.md

 ##### But I just want it to be in order for readability

 That would require manually parsing the JSON string with regular expressions (instead of using `JSON.parse`), which would be too slow.
 And it's not a good idea to go down the road of representing the data differently from how the engine actually sees it.
+If you want to get in order for readability you should have patience.